Discover the 15 Most Impressive Medieval Castles in Spain

 Discover how to experience staying in a medieval castle

-Surrounded by impressive landscapes and with easy access from Barcelona and Girona, Sant Mori Castle offers the perfect combination of history, exclusivity, and comfort.
+Surrounded by stunning landscapes and with easy access from Barcelona and Girona, Sant Mori Castle offers the perfect combination of history, exclusivity, and comfort.

 Photo by: Ecelan